anders94/loan-manager/README.md

 Main configuration settings:
 * loopDelayInMinutes: Time in minutes between each run through exchanges / currencies
-* msDelayBetweenAPICalls: Time in miliseconds between API calls.
+* msDelayBetweenAPICalls: Time in milliseconds between API calls.
 Exchanges usually limit the number of calls that can be made from the same IP / account.

 Exchange specific configuration settings: